w3f/polkadot-wiki/docs/general/contributing.md

 Ensure all information is technically accurate and up-to-date.
 The Polkadot ecosystem evolves rapidly, so meticulous attention to detail is crucial.

-!!!note "Production-only Features"
-    The Polkadot Wiki should only contain features live in production, on the Polkadot relay chain.
-It should not allude to any feature on test networks or Kusama.

 #### Consistency

 Maintain a consistent style and terminology throughout all documentation.
 This creates a professional and cohesive experience for the reader.
 - **Example:** Always use the term "parachain" and not "parallel chain" or "para-chain."

-#### Mainnet focus

-Document features and information *only* when they are live and available on the Polkadot mainnet.
-Exclude information about features that are only available on Kusama, Westend, or other testnets.
-- **Example:** Do not include a section on a new XCM feature if it is only live on Kusama.
-Only document it once it is available on Polkadot Mainnet.

 #### Objectivity